-1. Most People Aren’t As Good A Rider As They Like To Think They Are!
+1. Most People Aren’t As Good As They Like To Think They Are!

-If I’m being honest, there have been times in my riding past when I’ve been hit with bouts of imposter syndrome.
+If I’m being honest, there have been times in my riding career when I’ve been hit with bouts of imposter syndrome.

 I used to be an advanced riding observer and a motorcycle riding instructor.
-But there were times when I used to question my own riding abilities.
+But there were occasions when I would question my own riding abilities.

 They’ll think they’re faster, smoother, more advanced, and quicker to act and react.